Meet Crimson Rose O'Shea

 At the graduate show it was great to be recognised for my use of colour by being awarded the Colour Prize by Althea McNish, the highly esteemed and pioneering textile designer, who was herself renowned for her use of colour.

-Our first collection called ‘Island Dreams’ features prints that are vibrant and colourful.
+My first collection called ‘Island Dreams’ features prints that are vibrant and colourful.
 I hope to bring a sense optimism and escapism with the collection.
 To lift people’s spirits and provide people with exciting wardrobe options for their holidays.

 How do you use drawing in your work?